Lotus Excel

 The Lotus Excel (Type 89) is a sports car designed and built by British automobile manufacturer Lotus Cars from 1982 to 1992.
-It is based on the design of the earlier Lotus Eclat, which itself was based on the earlier Lotus Type 75 Elite.
+It is based on the design of the earlier Lotus Éclat, which itself was based on the earlier Lotus Type 75 Elite.

 Development

 Toyota engaged Lotus to assist with the engineering work on the Supra.
 During this period, Toyota became a major shareholder in Lotus, later giving up their holding when General Motors bought Lotus.